 In the picture below, notice the shimenawa rope again.
 This time it is tied up and around a tree.
 That symbolizes that the tree is home to a kami – a Shinto god.

 Futago-ji temple is also home to numerous stone statues.

 • By car: As the Kunisaki Peninsula is very rural, the best way to discover it is to rent-a-car.
 There are some Rental car agencies in and around Oita airport, or in Usa or Beppu.
 Taxis can also be used, but this may become quiet expensive.

 • Via train: From Kokura station, you can take the JR Nippo Line and disembark at Usa or Kitsuki stations.

 • By plane: There are direct flights from Tokyo, Osaka and Nagoya to Oita airport.
-As Oita airport is located into the Kunisaki Peninsula, direct buses allow you to reach Kitsuki, Usa.
+As Oita airport is located in the Kunisaki Peninsula, direct buses allow you to reach Kitsuki, Usa.

-To read more about Kunisaki Peninsula (places to visit, accommodations, local products) , take a look at the Kunisaki Tourism Association website, here.
-Additionally you can look at the Oita Prefecture’s Official website over here.
+To read more about Kunisaki Peninsula (places to visit, accommodations, local products), take a look at the Kunisaki Tourism Association website, here.
+Additionally, you can look at the Oita Prefecture’s Official website.

 And you can look at the Official tour website, here.